rkbalgi/isosim/README.md

 Iso Websim is a ISO8583 simulator built using golang (http://golang.org).
 It provides a simple interface to load ISO specifications.
-The specifications themselves are defined in text file (more information on developing your own specs can be found in the [this] (./specs/isoSpec.spec?raw=true) file which you can use as a template to start with.
+The specifications themselves are defined in text file (more information on developing your own specs can be found in [here] (https://github.com/rkbalgi/isosim/blob/master/specs/isoSpecs.spec) file which you can use as a template to start with.

 You can load an existing trace or create an ISO message from scratch and send it to an ISO host (identified by host and a port).